Oracle, SAP face June retrial or a long wait

+* EnPro Industries announces District Court approval of subsidiaries’ joint reorganization plan

-A U.S. judge intends to schedule a retrial for this June between Oracle Corp ORCL.O and SAP AG (SAPG.DE) over copyright infringement allegations, according to a court filing.
+Feb 16 A U.S. judge intends to schedule a retrial for this June between Oracle Corp and SAP AG over copyright infringement allegations, according to a court filing.

 U.S. District Judge Phyllis Hamilton wrote on Thursday that if the companies cannot agree on June, the next available firm trial date is not until August 2013.